scrapy/scrapy/docs/topics/architecture.rst

 -------

-Spiders are custom classes written by Scrapy users to parse responses and extract items (aka scraped items) from them or additional URLs (requests) to follow.
+Spiders are custom classes written by Scrapy users to parse responses and extract items (aka scraped items) from them or additional requests to follow.
 For more information see :ref:`topics-spiders`.

 .. _component-pipelines: